denyncrawford/aluxion_app/README.md

 # Aluxion project

+This site is made with VueJS and ExpressJS.

-> Please, before deploying you must provide environment variables:
+> Please, provide environment variables on deploy:

-    * EMT_PASSKEY
+    * EMAIL (for emt)
-    * EMT_X
+    * PASSWORD (for emt)
+    * API_URL (optional) (default: localhost:3001)

+# Deploy

+    * Make sure the API_URL is correct.
+    * Deploy site to netlify or any other static site hosting.
+    * Deliver the microservice to heroku or any other PaaS.